 Most cervical cancer is caused by HPV, the Human Papilloma Virus- specifically strains 16 and 18.
 There 2 vaccines that are approved to prevent HPV; Gardisil® and Cervarix®.
 Contact Immunize BC for more info on HPV vaccines. www.immunize.bc.ca

 Women age 25-69 should be screened every 3 years.
 You still should get a Pap test if you have had the vaccine, have only 1 sexual partner, are in a same sex relationship or are not having sex.
 You can stop at age 69 if your results have always been normal.
-Patients 25-50 only require a referral if they have a family Physician.
-Patient over the age of 50 require a referral.
+Women ages 25-50 with a family physician or have seen a physician require a referral, women over 50 require referral.